 Why Add Frequency Capping?

-Frequency capping refers to restricting the number of times an individual is shown a particular advertisement.
-With no frequency cap, your campaign will likely suffer from "banner blindness" (where users consciously or sub-consciously ignore your ads.)
+Frequency capping restricts the number of times a lead is shown a particular ad.
+With no frequency cap, your campaign could suffer from "banner blindness" (where users consciously or sub-consciously ignore your ads.)

-Non frequency capped campaigns will see reduced CTR.
-This low CTR will hurt your display quality score, reducing your ads' Ad Rank and, in turn, handicap performance via higher CPCs and lower impression share.
+Non frequency capped campaigns will see a reduced CTR.
+This low CTR will hurt your display quality score, reducing your ads' Ad Rank and, in turn, handicap performance via higher CPCs and lower impression shares.

 Frequency capping is particularly important for remarketing campaigns since too high a frequency can make users feel as though they're being "stalked".
-Repeated exposure to the same ads is annoying, producing the opposite effect you're trying to achieve!
+Repeated exposure to the same ads is annoying and can deter conversions rather than help achieve them.

 What does this Improvement task do?

-To help you decide whether you'd like to implement or dismiss this improvement, we'll show you stats (from the last 30 days) detailing:
+To help you decide whether you'd like to push or dismiss the improvement, we'll show you stats (from the last 30 days) detailing: